Georges Bugnet: Literary career

 Bugnet wrote novels, poetry, stories, essays, articles, diaries and plays.
 He had four novels published: Le Lys de sang (1923), Nipsya (1924), Siraf (1934) and La Forêt (1935).
 The first two were published under the nom de plume Henri Doutremont.
 His first poetry collection, Voix de la solitude, was published in 1938.
 Poèmes was published in 1978.
 He had articles, poems and short stories published in both French and English in several periodicals, including Le Canada Français and Les Idées.
-He was editor of l'Union, the provincial French language paper, between 1924-29.
+He was editor of l'Union, the provincial French language paper, between 1924 and 1929.

 Botanical interests

 Bugnet was a self-taught botanist interested in finding useful trees and shrubs which could survive the harsh Canadian winters and provide income to farmers.
-He catalogued the local flora and corresponded with professional botanists about them.
+He catalogued the local flora and corresponded with professional botanists about them.Bugnet homesteaded near Rich Valley, Alberta.
+His farm is now the Bugnet Plantation.
 He spent 25 years breeding roses; his 1950 introduction 'Thérèse Bugnet', an unusual hybrid involving three species, is still in commerce today.
 He also developed an apple which he called 'Paul Bugnet' and a plum called 'Claude Bugnet'.
 A forest reserve in Alberta is named after him, in honor of his silvicultural work.